 In a decision granting or extending a compulsory licence, the court may find that the owner of the compulsory licence shall have the right to exploit the invention in accordance with the decision during the period prior to the decision becoming legally binding.
 Motion for preliminary enforcement has to be put forward prior to the judge's final deliberations on the merits of the case.
 If the compulsory licence is cancelled because the decision is opposed before becoming legally binding, the owner of the compulsory licence shall be obliged to pay compensation for the loss caused by the exploitation, to an extent considered reasonable.
 The third sentence shall apply correspondingly if restrictions are imposed on the compulsory licence.
 In a decision under the first sentence, the court may instruct the licensee to furnish security for liability under the third and fourth sentences.
-If a decision granting or extending a compulsory licence is opposed before becoming legally binding, the court to which the decision is brought, may make or reverse a decision under the first and fourth sentences.
-The decision is made by a ruling or by the final decision in the matter, cf. the second sentence.
+If a decision granting or extending a compulsory licence is opposed before becoming legally binding, the owner of by a ruling or by the final decision in the matter, cf. the second sentence.
 A ruling under the sixth sentence may only be opposed in connection with an appeal of the final decision in the matter.